petersulyok/smfc/README.md

   		-l {0,1,2,3,4}  log level: 0-NONE, 1-ERROR(default), 2-CONFIG, 3-INFO, 4-DEBUG
   		-o {0,1,2}      log output: 0-stdout, 1-stderr, 2-syslog(default)

-You may configure logging output and logging level here and these options can be specified in `/etc/default/smfc`in a persistent way.
+You may configure logging output and logging level here, and these options can be specified in `/etc/default/smfc`in a persistent way.

 ### 11. Configuration file
-Edit `/opt/smfc/smfc.conf` and specify your configuration parameters here:
+Edit `/etc/smfc/smfc.conf` and specify your configuration parameters here:

 ```
 #